websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/managing-user-data/exporting-user-data.md

 ## Examining Exported Data

-So what does the exported data look like?
+The exported data looks like this:

 ```xml
 <?xml version="1.0"?>